astrophysiks/astrophysiks/README.md

 - 👋 Hi, I’m @Devesloper
+- 🧑‍🚀 I like Astrophysics, so interested in making astro-softwares.
 - 👀 I’m interested in coding new softwares and learning something new.
 - 🌱 I’m currently learning Python, Jupyter Notebooks and others similar to them.